apache/iceberg/site/docs/spec.md

 For example, an `events` table with a timestamp column named `ts` that is partitioned by `ts_day=day(ts)` is queried by users with ranges over the timestamp column: `ts > X`.
 The inclusive projection is `ts_day >= day(X)`, which is used to select files that may have matching rows.
 Note that, in most cases, timestamps just before `X` will be included in the scan because the file contains rows that match the predicate and rows that do not match the predicate.

+[^5]: An alternative, *strict projection*, creates a partition predicate that will match a file if all of the rows in the file must match the scan predicate.
+These projections are used to calculate the residual predicates for each file in a scan.

 #### Manifest Lists